 On second reference, e-learning center is acceptable.

-Capitalize Northern’s four colleges: College of Arts and Sciences, School of Business, Millicent Atkins School of Education and School of Fine Arts.
+Capitalize Northern’s colleges: College of Arts and Sciences; College of Professional Studies (which merged the School of Business and Millicent Atkins School of Education); and School of Fine Arts.

 Office of Online and Continuing Education: